cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 However, GAN training can be complex and less common in production.
 Still, in research, GAN-based methods have shown improved recall by expanding the fraud training sample space.[^22]

-### Hybrid Deep Models
+### Hybrid Deep Learning Models

-There are also custom architectures combining elements of the above, or combining deep models with classical ones.
+There are also custom DNNs architectures combining elements of the above, or combining deep models with classical ones.

 For example, a "wide and deep model" might have a linear (wide) component for memorizing known risk patterns and a neural network (deep) component for generalization.
 Another example is combining an LSTM for sequence modeling with a feed-forward network for static features (“dual-stream” models).

 Ensembles of deep and non-deep models have also been used (e.g., using an autoencoder’s anomaly score as an input feature to a random forest).
 Recent research explores stacking deep models with tree models to improve robustness and interpretability.

 ## Strengths

-Deep learning’s biggest advantage is **automated feature learning**.
+DNNs biggest advantage is automated feature learning.
-Deep models can uncover intricate, non-linear relationships and subtle correlations within massive datasets that older methods miss.
+These types of models can uncover intricate, non-linear relationships and subtle correlations within massive datasets that older methods miss.
-They can digest raw inputs (even unstructured data) and find patterns without explicit human-designed features.
+They can digest raw inputs (inc. unstructured data) and find patterns without explicit human-designed features.
 For instance, an RNN can learn the notion of “rapid spending spree” or “geographical inconsistency” from raw sequences, which would be hard to capture with handcrafted features.

-Deep nets also tend to **improve with more data**, whereas classical models may saturate in performance.
 In fraud detection, large payment companies have millions of transactions which deep models can leverage to potentially exceed the accuracy of simpler models.
+DNNs also tend to improve with more data, whereas classical models may saturate in performance.

-Another strength is handling **complex data types**: If one incorporates additional signals like device fingerprints, text (e.g., product names), or network information, deep networks can combine these modalities more seamlessly (e.g., an embedding layer for device ID, an LSTM for text description, etc.).
+Another strength is handling complex data types.
+For example, if one incorporates additional signals like device fingerprints, text (e.g., product names), or network information, deep networks can combine these modalities more seamlessly (e.g., an embedding layer for device ID, an LSTM for text description, etc.).

-In practice, deep models have shown **higher recall** (catching more fraud) at a given false-positive rate compared to classical models, in several cases.[^13]
+In practice, DNNs have shown higher recall at a given false-positive rate compared to classical models, in several cases.[^13]
-They are also adaptive architectures like RNNs or online learning frameworks can update as new data comes in, enabling continuous learning (important as fraud evolves).
+They are also adaptive architectures like RNNs or online learning frameworks can update as new data comes in, enabling continuous learning, which is important as fraud scenarios evolve.

 ## Weaknesses

-The primary downsides are **complexity and interpretability**.
+The primary downsides of DNN are complexity and interpretability.

-Deep networks are often “black boxes”, meaning that it’s non-trivial to explain why a certain transaction was flagged.
+Deep networks are often “black boxes”, meaning that it’s non-trivial to explain why a certain transaction was flagged as fraudulent.
 This is problematic for financial institutions that need to justify decisions to customers or regulators.
 Techniques like [SHapley Additive exPlanations](https://shap.readthedocs.io/) (SHAP) or [Local Interpretable Model-Agnostic Explanations](https://github.com/marcotcr/lime) (LIME) can help interpret feature importance for deep models, [but it’s still harder](https://www.milliman.com/en/insight/Explainable-AI-in-fraud-detection) compared to a linear model or decision tree.

-Another issue is the **data and compute requirement**.
+Another issue is the data and compute requirement.
-Training large neural networks may require GPUs and extensive hyperparameter tuning, which can be overkill for some fraud datasets (especially if data is limited or highly imbalanced).
+Training large DNNs may require GPUs and extensive hyperparameter tuning, which can be overkill for some fraud datasets, especially if data is limited or highly imbalanced.
-In fact, many academic studies on the popular Kaggle credit card dataset (284,807 transactions) found that simpler models can match deep model performance, likely because the dataset is small and mostly numeric PCA features.
+In fact, many academic studies on the popular[ Kaggle credit card dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) (284,807 transactions) found that simpler models can match DNNs performance, likely because the dataset is small and mostly numeric features.
-Deep models really shine when there are huge datasets or additional unlabeled data to pre-train on.
+DNNs can really shine only when there are huge datasets or additional unlabeled data to pre-train on.

-**Overfitting** is a risk too, fraud datasets are skewed and sometimes static snapshots in time.
+Overfitting is a risk too, fraud datasets are skewed and sometimes composed of static snapshots in time.
-A deep network might memorize past fraud patterns that fraudsters no longer use, if not carefully regularized.
+A DNN might memorize past fraud patterns that fraudsters no longer use, if not carefully regularized.

-Finally, **latency can be a concern**.
+Finally, latency can be a concern.
 A large CNN or LSTM might take longer to evaluate than a logistic regression.
 However, many deep models used for fraud are not excessively large (e.g., an LSTM with a few hundred units), and with optimized inference (batching, quantization, etc.) they can often still meet real-time requirements.
-We discuss latency more later, but suffice it to say that deploying deep models at scale might necessitate **GPU acceleration** or model optimizations in high-throughput environments.
+We discuss latency more later, but suffice it to say that deploying deep models at scale might necessitate GPU acceleration or model optimizations in high-throughput environments.

 ## Real-Time Suitability

-Many deep learning models can be deployed for real-time fraud scoring, but it requires more care than classical models.
+DNNs models can be deployed for real-time fraud scoring, but it requires more care than classical models.
-Simpler networks (small MLPs) are no issue for real-time.
+Simpler networks (small MLPs) are no issue in real-time.
-RNNs or CNNs might introduce slight latency (tens of milliseconds), but modern inference servers and even FPGAs/TPUs can handle thousands of inferences per second.
+However, RNNs or CNNs might introduce slight latency (tens of milliseconds).
+Nevertheless, modern inference servers and even FPGAs/TPUs can handle thousands of inferences per second.
 For instance, Visa reportedly targets fraud model evaluations in under \~25ms as part of their payment authorization pipeline.
 It’s feasible to achieve this with a moderately sized neural network and good infrastructure.

 Scaling to high transaction volumes is another aspect.
 Deep models may consume more CPU/GPU resources, so a cloud deployment might need to autoscale instances or use GPU inference for peak loads.

-A potential strategy for real-time use is a **two-stage system**: a fast classical model first filters obvious cases (either definitely legitimate or obviously fraudulent), and a slower deep model only analyzes the ambiguous middle chunk of transactions.
+A potential strategy for real-time use is a two-stage system: a fast classical model first filters obvious cases (either definitely legitimate or obviously fraudulent), and a slower deep model only analyzes the ambiguous middle chunk of transactions.
 This way, the heavy model is used on a fraction of traffic to keep overall throughput high.

-Additionally, organizations often maintain a **feedback loop**: flag predictions are reviewed (by analysts or via outcomes like chargebacks), and the deep model is retrained frequently to incorporate the latest data.
+Additionally, organizations often maintain a feedback loop.
+Flagged predictions are first reviewed by analysts or via outcomes like chargebacks, and then a DNN model is retrained frequently to incorporate the latest data.

-Some deep models can be updated via **online learning**.
+Some deep models can be updated via online learning.
 For example, an RNN that continuously updates its hidden state or a streaming NN that periodically retrains on a rolling window of data, which helps keep them current with concept drift.